 Teaching is a core part of the Humphrey, Giacopuzzi and Associates day to day activities.
 The hospital offers 1-2 internship positions each year, as well as year round opportunities for final year veterinary students or “externs.”
 HGAE is also a Clinical Site for Western University of Health Sciences Veterinary School in Pomona, California.
+Unfortunately, at this time, we are unable to accommodate international veterinary students who have not completed the NAVLE into our internship program.

 The philosophy of our internship program is to teach communication skills, work and professional ethics.
 We hope to provide hands on experience in a professional environment with a diversified caseload.
 Interns are treated (and expected to act) as doctors.
 You will receive your own appointments, work up emergencies, run anesthesia and assist with surgical procedures after a brief initial training period.